 Can I substitute the queso freso for another cheese?
 I really really recommend going with queso fresco.
 It has a unique texture and mild cool flavor that really makes this dish unique.
 If you can’t find it, you can us a Mozzarella instead.

-A spicy twist on a smashed potato, these Mexican smashed potatoes are packed with Mexican spices then drizzled with a chipotle aioli and crumbled queso fresco.
+A spicy twist on a smashed potato, these taco seasoned smashed potatoes are packed with Mexican spices then drizzled with a chipotle aioli and crumbled queso fresco.
 Would be a great side dish or just eat on their own dipping into the chipotle sauce!

 - Prep Time: 10 minutes